 Rev. Dr. Victoria J. "Viki" Brooks gives with gratitude

-Joanne Milo '76 is helping students pay for their eduction through a gift in her trust.
+Joanne Milo '76 is helping students pay for their education through a gift in her trust.

 Prof. Thurston gives endowed chair for Asian Studies